-Brexit: MPs urge May to clarify trade aims before talks - BBC News
+May urged to set out Brexit trade aims

 - Co-operation in defence, security and justice should continue

-Under pressure from Labour, the SNP and some Conservative MPs, the government agreed to set out its primary negotiating objectives before the process begins.
+Under pressure from Labour, the SNP, Plaid Cymru and some Conservative MPs, the government agreed to set out its primary negotiating objectives before the process begins.

 While not expecting ministers to compromise their negotiating hand, the committee said clear positions on the customs union and the single market were needed.